husobee/vestigo/README.md

 func main () {
     router := vestigo.NewRouter()
+    // you can enable trace by setting this to true vestigo.AllowTrace = true

     // Setting up router global  CORS policy
     // These policy guidelines are overriddable at a per resource level shown below router.SetGlobalCors(&vestigo.CorsAccessControl{